NRI Botanical Lab · Stovehouse,

 Vigne rouge red vine leaf from France

-Vigne rouge from the Bordeaux region.
-Roughly 8 bottles from the entire batch.
-If you are here when it is available, that is the one to pick up.
+Single origin collections include plants such as vigne rouge from Dr. Cavanaugh's sourcing trip to the Bordeaux region.
+Only 8 bottles from the entire batch.
+If you are here when these are available, you don't want to miss out.

 Single origin